maimai-dx/ADX-Controller-Guide/document/Setup.md

      - USB-SERIAL CH340 (Button LED) : COM21
 3. Replug it.

-Than your device manager should be like this.
+Than your device manager should be look like this.
 ![](</attachment/image/Setup Controller-Device Manager.png>)

 ### 3. Update driver.